serendeepia/playbook/_docs/5_2_communication.md

 ### Twitter

-[Twitter](https://twitter.com/serendeepia) is our way to connect with researchers, AI directors and with people interested in the latest advancement in AI.
-We mostly publish scientific content as papers.
+[Twitter](https://twitter.com/serendeepia) is our way to connect with researchers, AI directors and people interested in the latest advancements in AI.
+We mostly publish scientific content such as papers.

 ### Youtube

 Youtube is our way to share videos of conferences, meetups and other events related with AI.
-We also use it to show videos of demos of what we do.
+We also use it to show video-demos of what we do.

 ### Instagram

-We use [Instagram](https://www.instagram.com/serendeepia/) only for live events.
+We only use [Instagram](https://www.instagram.com/serendeepia/) for live events.

 ### Facebook